 - Be patient.
 Recovery from mental health disorders like OCD takes time.

-- Judge yourself for what you are experiencing.
+- Don’t judge yourself for what you are experiencing.
 You are not a bad mother or person for struggling with OCD.

-- Turn to drugs, alcohol, or other addictive behaviors to help cope with your feelings.
+- Don’t turn to drugs, alcohol, or other addictive behaviors to help cope with your feelings.
 These activities may reduce your symptoms in the short-term, but will cause more long-term problems.

-- Isolate.
+- Don’t isolate yourself.
 If you are struggling with postpartum OCD, reach out for help and get the support that you need.

 How to Support a Partner or Loved One

 It can be difficult to see a loved one struggling with postpartum OCD.
 If someone you care about is showing signs of this condition, there are ways that you can help support them.
 The first step is sharing your concerns in a gentle, non-judgmental manner.
 You can do this by stating something like, “I’ve noticed you doing more repetitive things lately and you seem very stressed.”
-Women with postpartum OCD are usually distressed by their symptoms, so if she feels supported she may open up about what she is experiencing.
+People with postpartum OCD are usually distressed by their symptoms, so if they feel supported they may open up about their experience.

 Once you have an open dialogue with your loved one, you can introduce the idea of getting help.
 You might share that you’ve done some research on postpartum OCD and learned that it is a treatable condition.
 If they’re open to it, you can share some resources or offer to help them find a provider.
 You may even offer to help bring them to the appointment, sit with them while they make phone calls, or watch the baby.
 If your loved one is not ready to get help, do not force it.
 Trying to force someone into treatment doesn’t work.
 Instead, respect their position and let them know that you’re there to help if they change their mind in the future.